-The undersigned does hereby constitute and appoint David Sullivan and Mandy Tenner, and each of them, attorneys with the full power of substitution of each, for and in the name of the undersigned to vote all shares of common stock of Amalgamated Financial Corp. (the "Company") held of record on March 29, 2023 by the undersigned, at the 2023 Annual Meeting of Stockholders, to be held in virtual format, on May 24, 2023 at 9:00 AM (ET) and at any adjournment or postponement of the meeting, for the purposes more fully described in the Notice of Annual Meeting of Stockholders, with all the powers the undersigned would possess if personally present.
-The signing stockholder acknowledges receipt of the Notice of Annual Meeting and Proxy Statement and directs the proxies to vote as follows on the matters described in the Notice of Annual Meeting and Proxy Statement and otherwise in their discretion on any other business that may properly come before, and matters incident to the conduct of, the meeting or any adjournment of postponement of it, as provided in the Proxy Statement.
+The undersigned does hereby constitute and appoint David Sullivan and Mandy Tenner, and each of them, attorneys with the full power of substitution of each, for and in the name of the undersigned to vote all shares of common stock of Amalgamated Financial Corp. (the "Company") held of record on March 29, 2023 by the undersigned, at the 2023 Annual Meeting of Stockholders, to be held in virtual format, on May 24, 2023 at 9:00 AM (ET) and at any adjournment or postponement of the meeting, for the purposes more fully described in the Notice of Annual Meeting and Proxy Statement and directs the proxies to vote as follows on the matters described in the Notice of Annual Meeting and Proxy Statement and otherwise in their discretion on any other business that may properly come before, and matters incident to the conduct of, the meeting or any adjournment of postponement of it, as provided in the Proxy Statement.